openjdk/jextract/doc/GUIDE.md

 public static int C() { ... }
 ```

-Note that the enum constants are exposed as top-level methods, rather than being nested inside a class called `MY_ENUM`,
+Note that the enum constants are exposed as top-level methods, rather than being nested
-or through the use of a Java `enum`.
-This translation strategy mimics C's behavior of enum constants being accessible as
+inside a class called `MY_ENUM`, or through the use of a Java `enum`.
+This translation
-a top-level declaration as well.
+strategy mimics C's behavior of enum constants being accessible as a top-level declaration
+as well.

+Not all types of macros are supported though.
+Only macros that have a primitive numerical
+value, a string, or a pointer type are supported.
+Most notably, function-like macros are
+not supported by jextract.

-#### Struct & Unions
+### Structs & Unions

 Things get a little more complicated for structs and unions.
-For a struct delcaration like this:
+For a struct delcaration like
+this:

 ```c
 // mylib.h